peter88213/nvhelp-en/source/nv_timeline/index.rst

 Timeline > Edit the timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open the project’s timeline, if existing, with the Timeline application.
+Open the project’s timeline, if existing, with the *Timeline* application.
-Lock the project.
+Depending on the configuration (see below), the project is automatically locked.

 File > New > Create from Timeline...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~